MOBILE PENETRATION TESTING

 Mobile Application Penetration Testing Methodology

-Our security testing services are designed to ensure thorough review to identify, analyse and exploit security vulnerabilities in applications and devices.
-Whether it’s android application security testing or iOS based, initial security methodology involves similar fundamentals.
-Some test cases are generating during the mobile app security testing dependent upon the functionality of the application.
+Our pentesting services are designed to ensure thorough review to identify, analyse and exploit security vulnerabilities in applications and devices.
+Whether it’s pentesting android applications or iOS ones, initial security methodology involves similar fundamentals to understand the functions, modules and try to reverse this logic to assess the security controls.
+Some test cases are generated during the mobile app security testing dependent upon the functionality of the application.
 In mobile app pentesting, review of devices is equally important to analyse application settings, configuration files and any residual data.
 This ensures that security testing for mobile applications ensures a holistic review of device and app.